Showing posts with label quail. Show all posts

 www.flickr.com/photos/29233640@N07/49802274571/

 Onglet de Bœuf de Salers, Réduction de Bière à la Cerise - A hangar or skirt steak from the much-appreciated Salers beef.
 The steak will have been grilled and served with the reduced sauce made with a cherry-flavored beer.
-The cows from the Salers cattle produce the milk for the Salers AOP and Cantal AOP cheeses, and so most of these steaks will have come from the bulls.
-The beer used here is likely to be the Belgian Kriek cherry-flavored beer.
-The Belgians have hundreds of beers, more than France has cheeses, and their Kriek beer is very popular.
+The cows from the Salers cattle produce the milk for the Salers AOP and Cantal AOP cheeses, and so most of these steaks will have come from bulls or bullocks.
+The beer used here is likely to be a Belgian Kriek cherry-flavored beer.
+The Belgians have hundreds of beers, more than France has cheeses, and their Kriek beers are very popular.
 Though not the case here, the cut called an onglet, the hanger or skirt steak, is the cut most often seen behind France’s excellent but relatively inexpensive steak frites.

 Thyme flavored Duck Breast with a Red Wine Reduction